facebookresearch/MHR/README.md

 # MHR - Momentum Human Rig

-A minimal Python package for human motion representation.
+A minimal Python package for the Momentum Human Rig.

 ## Installation